-PVT sectors could also be part of inter-planetary missions: ISRO Chief
+Pvt. sectors could also be part of inter-planetary missions: ISRO Chief

-New Delhi, June 25: The private sector will now be allowed to carry out space activities like building of rockets, satellites and providing launch services, ISRO chief K Sivan said on Thursday.
+New Delhi, June 25: The private sector will now be allowed to carry out space activities like building of rockets, satellites and providing launch services, ISRO Chief K Sivan said on Thursday.

 He said the private sector could also be part of the inter-planetary missions of the Indian Space Research Organisation.